ilvacca/Resize-multithread-image-resizer/README.md

 ## CREDITS

-*This tool has been developed with* ❤ *by Alessio Vaccaro* ( www.alessiovaccaro.com, www.alessiovaccarophoto.com )
+*This tool was developed with* ❤ *by Alessio Vaccaro* ( www.alessiovaccaro.com, www.alessiovaccarophoto.com )